-- RHCs must furnish all services according to applicable Federal, State, and local laws. - Unless otherwise specified, RHC services provided are subject to the limitations and coverage requirements detailed in the current Department/HRSA Physician-Related Services Billing Instructions and other applicable billing instructions.
-The Department does not extend additional coverage to clients in an RHC beyond what is covered in other Department programs and State law. - The RHC must be primarily engaged in providing outpatient health services.
+- RHCs must furnish all services according to applicable Federal, State, and local laws. - Unless otherwise specified, RHC services provided are subject to the limitations and coverage requirements detailed in the current Agency's Physician-Related Services Medicaid Provider Guide and other applicable billing instructions.
+The Agency does not extend additional coverage to clients in an RHC beyond what is covered in other Agency programs and State law. - The RHC must be primarily engaged in providing outpatient health services.
 Clinic staff must furnish those diagnostic and therapeutic services and supplies commonly furnished in a physician's office or the entry point into the health care delivery system.
-These include: - \checkmark Medical history; - \checkmark Physical examination; - \checkmark Assessment of health status; and - \checkmark Treatment for a variety of medical conditions. - The RHC must provide basic laboratory services essential to the immediate diagnosis and treatment of the patient in accordance with section 353 of the Public Health Service (PHS) Act (http://www.fda.gov/opacom/laws/phsvcact/phsvcact.htm).
-These services, which are subject to change as defined by federal RHC regulations, include, but are not limited to: - \checkmark Chemical examination of urine by stick or tablet method or both; - ✓ Hemoglobin or hematocrit; - ✓ Blood glucose; - ✓ Examination of stool specimens for occult blood; - \checkmark Pregnancy tests; and - ✓ Primary culturing for transmittal to a certified laboratory. - The RHC must provide medical emergency procedures as a first response to common lifethreatening injuries and acute illness.
-The RHC must have available commonly used drugs and biologicals such as: - ✓ Analgesics; - $\checkmark \qquad \text{Anesthetics (local);}$ - ✓ Antibiotics; - ✓ Anticonvulsants; - \checkmark Antidotes and emetics; and - $\checkmark \qquad \text{Serums and toxoids.}$
+These include: - ✓ Medical history - ✓ Physical examination - ✓ Assessment of health status - $\checkmark$ Treatment for a variety of medical conditions - The RHC must provide basic laboratory services essential to the immediate diagnosis and treatment of the patient in accordance with federal law (see 42 CFR, Public Health, Chapter IV, section 491.9).
+These services, which are subject to change as defined by federal RHC regulations, include, but are not limited to: - $\checkmark$ Chemical examination of urine by stick or tablet method or both - ✓ Hemoglobin or hematocrit - ✓ Blood glucose - $\checkmark$ Examination of stool specimens for occult blood - ✓ Pregnancy tests - ✓ Primary culturing for transmittal to a certified laboratory - The RHC must provide medical emergency procedures as a first response to common lifethreatening injuries and acute illness.
+The RHC must have available commonly used drugs and biologicals such as: - ✓ Analgesics - $\checkmark \qquad \text{Anesthetics (local)}$ - ✓ Antibiotics - ✓ Anticonvulsants - $\checkmark \qquad \text{Antidotes and emetics}$ - ✓ Serums and toxoids